 December 3 is the 120th anniversary of Anna Freud's birth.
 She was a profoundly influential child psychoanalyst.
 Still, her main claim to fame was as Sigmund Freud's daughter.
 What most people don't know about Anna Freud is that it may have been particularly difficult for her to be Sigmund's favorite child.
-Let's jump right into how and why that was the case.
+How and why was that the case?

 - Sigmund believed that homosexuality in men is neurotic but not particularly problematic.
 Lesbianism, however, he considered a gateway to mental illness.